Wallace & Gromit: The Curse of the Were-Rabbit: Distribution

 It was the final DreamWorks Animation film to be distributed by DreamWorks Pictures, as the studio spun-off as an independent studio in 2004 until its acquisition by Comcast and NBCUniversal in 2016.
-In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures (owners of the pre-2005 DreamWorks Pictures catalog) and transferred to 20th Century Fox before reverting to Universal Pictures in 2018, following the acquisition of DreamWorks Animation by Comcast and NBCUniversal in 2016.
+In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures (owners of the pre-2005 DreamWorks Pictures catalogue) and transferred to 20th Century Fox before reverting to Universal Pictures in 2018, following the acquisition of DreamWorks Animation by Comcast and NBCUniversal in 2016.
 However, Aardman Animations still retains complete ownership of the film.

 Release

+Shortly before the film's release a promotional tie-in of the film was made at Burger King in the UK and US.
 The film had its worldwide premiere on 4 September 2005, in Sydney, Australia.
 It was theatrically released in the United States on 7 October 2005, and in the United Kingdom the following week.
 The film was accompanied by the short film The Madagascar Penguins in a Christmas Caper, starring the penguins from the Madagascar franchise.

+In April 2025, the film had a special 20th anniversary re-release in UK cinemas.

 Home media

 In Region 2, the film was released not only on VHS but also in a two-disc special edition DVD that includes Cracking Contraptions, plus a number of other extras on 20 February 2006.
 In Region 1, the film was released on DVD in widescreen and full-screen versions and VHS on 7 February 2006.
 Walmart stores carried a special version with an additional DVD, "Gromit's Tail-Waggin' DVD" which included the test shorts made for this production, making of the Were-Rabbit creature, memorable moments of the film titled "Gromit's Favorite Scenes", a video showing the legacy of the "Wallace and Gromit" franchise, an instructional video on how to draw Gromit, as well as "Cracking Contraptions" shorts.

 A companion game, also titled Curse of the Were-Rabbit, was released with the film.
 A novelization, Wallace and Gromit: The Curse of the Were-Rabbit: The Movie Novelization by Penny Worms (ISBN 0-8431-1667-6), was also produced.

 The Curse of the Were-Rabbit was the final DreamWorks Animation film released on VHS.
 It was released on DVD on 13 May 2014 as part of a triple film set, along with the Aardman/DreamWorks films Chicken Run and Flushed Away.
 A Blu-ray edition was released by Universal Pictures Home Entertainment in the United States on 4 June 2019.